-How does someone end up on the street?
+How do you end up on the street?

-Institutional Linked to social services, help mechanisms and institutional proceedings.
+- Institutional causes.
+Related to the rigidity of social services, the mechanisms of assistance, and institutional processes.

-Personal Linked to education, age, dependence and health.
+- Personal reasons.
+Related to education, age, addiction, and health.